-That isn’t always easy because some parents still feel like their “children” (even though their “children” are adults) should still put them first.
+That isn’t always easy because some parents still feel like their adult “children” should still put them first.
 Sometimes parents even try to re-establish their authority and/or connection in a way that undermines the new marriage.
 And that can bring major problems to this newer family unit.

-And some “children” don’t really want to cause problems if there is some kind of tension between their parents and their new spouse so they either “look the other way” and figure their spouse will just have to work things out on their own, or they forget where their allegiance is now supposed to be now that they’re married.
+And some “children” don’t want to cause problems if there is tension between their parents and their new spouse.
+So they either “look the other way” and figure their spouse will just have to work things out on their own.
+Or perhaps they forget where their allegiance is now supposed to be now that they’re married.

 So, how does this new couple “leave and cleave” in a respectful way?

 To help with this issue, we are providing below a link to the web site of the ministry of Family Life Today.
 It has an article posted that might give you guidance that could help.

 If you have additional tips you can share to help others, please “Join the Discussion” by adding your comments below.